ziapeltagames/game-changer/README.md

 # game-changer

-Reinforcement learning engine for Six Winters strategy tuning.
-Eventually, the goal is to use reinforcment learning to search through the design space of the game, ensuring there are a number of viable paths to victory.
+Reinforcement learning engine for _Six Winters_ strategy tuning.
+Eventually, the goal is to use reinforcment learning to search through the design space of the game, gaining insight into questions like:

+* Are there different viable paths to victory?
+* How likely is success for each path?
+* How complex is the decision space?

-This repository uses the Open AI Gym interface to track the Six Winters game state.
+This repository uses the Open AI Gym interface to track the _Six Winters_ game state.
 The two main elements of this environment are the action_space (what the AI can choose to do) and observation_space (what the AI can see).

 # Running the Game